Eastern Orthodox view of sin: Marriage

-One of the Fathers of the Church, John Chrysostom, in elaborating on the words of Paul of Tarsus states that "because man is prone to strong lustful feelings, and because all men are not strong enough to be celibate, the Church allows the temporary union of marriage as an alternative to sin".
+One of the Fathers of the Church, John Chrysostom, in elaborating on the words of Paul the Apostle states that "because man is prone to strong lustful feelings, and because all men are not strong enough to be celibate, the Church allows the temporary union of marriage as an alternative to sin".
 This is a commentary on 1 Corinthians 7, which states "To the unmarried and the widows I say that it is well for them to remain unmarried as I am.
 But if they are not practicing self-control, they should marry.
 For it is better to marry than to be aflame with passion."